 Ward County Social Services is directly responsible to the Ward County Social Service Board.
 The board is accountable to the Ward County Commission and, where designated, the North Dakota Department of Human Services.

-The Ward County Social Service Board consists of four Commissioners who are accountable to the five member Ward County Commission.
+The Ward County Social Service Board consists of five Commissioners who are accountable to the five member Ward County Commission.
 The board meets both regularly and in special session monthly.
 The board appoints the director of social services with the approval of the County Commission.

 For the 2016 year, Ward County Social Services has authorized/budgeted for 81 positions.
 Personnel include social workers, eligibility specialists, homemakers, and support staff.

 The 2016 Ward County Social Services operating budget is slightly over $6.5 million.
 This budget includes both the county share of funding for mandated state and federal programs.
 It also includes general assistance for county burials which is county funded.
 It does not include all financial benefits paid to/for clients through programs such as Medicaid, Temporary Assistance to Need Families (TANF), and Supplemental Nutrition Assistance Program (SNAP).

 The Ward County Social Service Board makes available all services and assistance without regard to race, color, religion, national origin, age, gender, political beliefs or affiliations, disability or status with respect to marriage or public assistance, in accordance with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Americans with Disabilities Act of 1990, and the North Dakota Human Rights Act of 1983.
 Persons who contract with or receive funds to provide services for the Ward County Social Service Board are obligated to abide by the provisions of these laws.
 The Ward County Social Service Board makes its programs accessible to persons with disabilities.